PixelWhips are an amazing and versatile LED prop that are great for performance and play, festivals and raves, techy spinners or flailing dancers!

 The long strands of fibre optics create a myriad of bright, sparkling points of light.
 There are many strands of differing lengths on each PixelWhip, ranging from 30cm to 180cm.
 Whipping is a unique and incredibly versatile form of object manipulation.
-The long and customisable fiber strands and the weight of the grip opens up a whole lot of possibilities.
+The long and customisable fibre strands and the grip's weight opens up a lot of possibilities.

 A standard length for light whipping is around 180cm, but this depends on personal preference and the whipping style.
 Short arms?
 You might prefer a shorter whip.
 A lot of whippers like to have extra heads they can trim to the desired length.

 Want a new effect from your whip?
-Try cutting only the longest fibers to keep the full volume of the bundle.
-Try cutting the same length off all the fibers to keep the spacing evenly distributed.
+Try cutting only the longest fibres to keep the full volume of the bundle.
+Try cutting the same length off all the fibres to keep the spacing evenly distributed.
 Mix it up, have fun, create something new for you!
 Try braiding or weaving your fibres to make it a single or double strand rope.
 This allows for a more rope dart-like and less “wild” style of play.
 Braided whips are easier to control.

 |Country of Manufacture||China|